mopidy/mopidy-beets/README.rst

 #.
 Searches in Mopidy will now return results from your Beets library.

 Usage
 =====

 #.
-Run ``beet web`` in an open terminal window to start the beets web interface.
+Run ``beet web`` to start the Beets web interface.

 #.
-Open another terminal window, start mopidy, and search/browse your beets library.
+Start Mopidy, and search or browse your Beets library with any Mopidy client.

 Project resources